Video-MTR: Reinforced Multi-Turn Reasoning for Long Video Understanding: Introduction

 The contributions of this work are three-fold.
-First, we introduce Video-MTR, a reinforced multi-turn reasoning framework designed for long-form video understanding, enabling iterative video segment selection and question comprehension.
-To the best of our knowledge, this is the first attempt to incorporate multi-turn reasoning in the context of long video understanding.
-Second, we propose a novel gated bi-level reward mechanism, which includes trajectory-level rewards based on answer correctness and turn-level rewards focused on frame-query relevance, facilitating more effective and informed video segment selection and improving reasoning accuracy.
-Finally, we conduct extensive experiments on several video understanding benchmarks, including VideoMME \cite{fu2025video}, MLVU \cite{zhou2024mlvu}, and EgoSchema \cite{mangalam2023egoschema}, demonstrating the effectiveness and robustness of Video-MTR.
+First, we introduce Video-MTR, a reinforced multi-turn reasoning framework that pioneers a data-efficient RL post-training paradigm for long-form video understanding, enabling iterative video segment selection and question comprehension within a unified model.
+Second, we propose a novel gated bi-level reward mechanism that combines trajectory-level answer correctness with turn-level frame relevance derived from repurposed temporal grounding data.
+This design provides fine-grained and task-oriented supervision to facilitate effective and stable training.
+Finally, we conduct extensive experiments on several video understanding benchmarks, including VideoMME \citep{fu2025video}, MLVU \citep{zhou2024mlvu}, LongVideoBench\citep{wu2024longvideobench}, LVBench\citep{wang2024lvbench} and EgoSchema \citep{mangalam2023egoschema}, demonstrating the effectiveness and robustness of Video-MTR.
 Codes, trained models, and dataset will be released for further research.